10 FAQs About MIPS

 To ease the transition for the 2017 performance year, there are varying levels for organizations to either participate, or alternatively, be exempt from MIPS.
 Here is a brief summary of the options:

-- No participation: Organizations not exempt from MIPS that do not send in any 2017 data will receive a negative 4% payment adjustment.
+- No participation: If you don’t send in any 2017 data, then you receive a negative 4% payment adjustment.

-- Submit a partial year: If you submit 90 days of 2017 data to Medicare, you may earn a neutral or positive payment adjustment.
+- Submit a partial year: If you submit 90 days of 2017 data to Medicare, you may earn a neutral or positive payment adjustment and may even earn the max adjustment.

 - Submit a full year: If you submit a full year of 2017 data to Medicare, you may earn a positive payment adjustment.